Scientific Symposium Québec

 Where to sleep?

 TheHôtel Château-Bromont is the official hotel partner of the Symposium.
-During the event, purchasing a ticket entitles you to a special rate for a stay at the Hôtel Château-Bromont.
+As part of the event, purchasing a ticket entitles you to a special rate for a stay at the Hôtel Château-Bromont.

 Ours partners